 C.3 Delay attacks on time synchronisation messages

-An attacker having the possibility to delay packets, e.g. via ARP spoofing (Ethernet), BGP hijacking (IP) or a compromised in-path device or clock, may introduce an asymmetric delay (i.e. different delay for master to slave and slave to master).
-This delay may be deterministic or random.
+An attacker having the possibility to delay packets, e.g. via ARP spoofing (Ethernet), BGP hijacking (IP) or a compromised in-path device or clock, can introduce an asymmetric delay (i.e. different delay for master to slave and slave to master).
+This delay can be deterministic or random.

 There are two types of such asymmetric delay attacks: asymmetric selective message delay and asymmetric channel delay attacks: